Cervator/ArtifactoryFuns/argocd/README.md

   * The application _inside_ the target chart also has its own version number - sometimes numbers get partially or wholly duplicated between layers

 You can also "render" a completed chart showing your values supplied by using `helm template -f "values.yaml" jfrog/artifactory-oss` but you do tend to get a _lot_ of YAML thrown in your face.
 GUI tooling may be advised, such as https://monokle.io/

+Note: The chosen initial Helm release name for the bootstrapping part of the infra setup will be used dynamically later by Argo CD.
+Other apps have their release name hard coded in their Argo CD application manifest files (the config maps under the templates directory)

 ## Manage Argo CD via Argo CD